MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-network-isolation-configurations.md

 Use managed virtual network when…
 - You're new user to Azure Machine Learning with standard network isolation requirements
 - You're a company with standard network isolation requirements
-- You require on-premises access to resources with HTTP(s) endpoints
+- You require on-premises access to resources with HTTP/S endpoints
 - You don't have many non-Azure dependencies set up yet
 - You require using Azure Machine Learning managed online endpoints and serverless spark computes
 - You have fewer management requirements for networking in your organization